Roman abacus: Layout

 The lower groove marked I indicates units, X tens, and so on up to millions.
-The beads in the upper shorter grooves denote fives—five units, five tens, etc., essentially in a bi-quinary coded decimal place value system.
+The beads in the upper shorter grooves denote fives (five units, five tens, etc.), resembling a bi-quinary coded decimal place value system.

-Computations are made by means of beads which, we believe, would have been slid up and down the grooves to indicate the value of each column.
+Computations are made by means of beads which it is believed would have been slid up and down the grooves to indicate the value of each column.

-The upper slots contained a single bead while the lower slots contained four beads, the only exceptions being the two rightmost columns, column 2 marked Ө and column 1 with three symbols down the side of a single slot or beside three separate slots with Ɛ, 3 or S or a symbol like the £ sign but without the horizontal bar beside the top slot, a backwards C beside the middle slot and a 2 symbol beside the bottom slot, depending on the example abacus and the source which could be Friedlein, Menninger or Ifrah.
+The upper slots contained a single bead, while the lower slots contained four beads, the only exceptions being the two rightmost columns, column 2 marked Ө and column 1 with three symbols down the side of a single slot or beside three separate slots with Ɛ, 3 or S or a symbol like the £ sign but without the horizontal bar beside the top slot, a backwards C beside the middle slot and a 2 symbol beside the bottom slot, depending on the example abacus and the source which could be Friedlein, Menninger or Ifrah.
 These latter two slots are for mixed-base math, a development unique to the Roman hand abacus described in following sections.